 Chemotherapy is not usually a single treatment.
 You have a course of treatment which includes a number of chemotherapy cycles.
 Your doctor may also refer to your treatment plan as your chemotherapy regimen.

 A course of chemotherapy usually takes between 3 to 6 months, although it can be more or less than that.

 The treatment will include one or more chemotherapy drugs.
-You may take the chemotherapy into a vein (intravenous drugs), or as tablets or capsules.
+You may have the chemotherapy into a vein (intravenous drugs), or as tablets or capsules.

 Cycles of treatment

 During a course of treatment, you usually have between 4 to 8 cycles of treatment.
 A cycle is the time between one round of treatment until the start of the next.